+Maria is one of the Managers of College Completion in the CA Next program.
+CA Next works with the alumni of our schools to help them complete college and live happy, healthy and empowered lives after high school.
 Maria graduated from American University in Washington, D.C. where she studied Education, American Studies and Spanish.
-While in school, Maria worked with middle and high school-aged youth at City Kids Wilderness Project developing their leadership skills and the youth programming of the organization.
-Maria’s experience at City Kids made her realize that working with youth gives her more energy than anything else.
-After graduating with her B.A., Maria served as a Teach for America Corps Member in New Orleans at L.W.
+After working with City Kids Wilderness Project in their youth leadership program Maria realized that working with youth gives her more energy than anything else.
+After graduating, Maria served as a Teach for America Corps Member in New Orleans at L.W.
 Higgins High School as a Spanish teacher.
-During her last year at Higgins, she facilitated a dual enrollment Spanish course where her students earned six college credits at Southeastern University of Louisiana.
+She facilitated a dual enrollment Spanish course where her students earned six college credits.

 A New Orleans native, Sophia is currently a Manager of College Completion for Collegiate Academies’ CA Next program.
 It is here that she gets to work as an alumni advisor to graduates who are transitioning from high school to college, or another rigorous post secondary opportunity.